-Where energy is concerned, integrated graphics will demand less from your power supply unit.
-Additionally, paying for an Intel processor with Intel HD 600 series graphics, or an AMD Ryzen APU, is more affordable than spending on both a processor and a discrete graphics card.
+Integrated graphics need less power from your power supply.
+It’s also cheaper to buy an Intel processor with Intel HD 600 graphics or an AMD Ryzen APU than both a processor and a separate graphics card.

 Discrete graphics cards are far more effective at rendering complex images and scenes, including different lighting sources and shadows.

-They are designed to be more durable and use their hardware for maximum performance without burdening the CPU and RAM with rendering tasks.
-The user from our previous example would be able to use 8GB of RAM if their system used discrete graphics.
+They are created to be extra long-lasting and utilize their equipment for optimal output without overloading the CPU and RAM with displaying tasks.
+The user from our earlier illustration would be able to employ 8GB of RAM if their setup employed independent graphics.

 Discrete graphics cards feature dedicated memory, known as VRAM.
 This is a special type of memory needed for graphics power.

 Newer graphics cards usually possess anywhere from 6GB to 8GB of VRAM.
 NVIDIA’s RTX 3080 boasts an amazing 10GB.
 Meanwhile, the top-tier RTX 3090 is equipped with a staggering 24GB of VRAM, leading to even more enhanced performance.

 Discrete graphics cards usually feature two or three fans.
 This means they have a better cooling system when compared to an integrated GPU that relies on the same heatsink as the CPU.
 Improved cooling leads to lower temperatures, which in turn improves the GPU’s lifespan.

 Finally, NVIDIA’s and AMD’s discrete graphics cards include individual features characteristic of gaming systems.
 They add a level of customization where users can personalize their gaming experience and add a sleeker and more realistic look to their games.